Fiori-Tracker/fioritracker.github.io/1909SPS06/installation/known-issues.md

 When importing the main-part transports you will get return code 8 (error).The error message you will see is:

-`The installed release does not match`.
+`The installed release does not match`

 This is cased by the fact that the transports were exported form system with version 7.52